Updated – May 2026

 Days 31-60: Architecture

-- Design compliant data flows and access controls
+- Design compliant data flows, retrieval scopes, and access controls

 Days 61-90: Deployment

-The path to AI in regulated industries isn’t about finding loopholes in compliance requirements.
-It’s about understanding those requirements deeply and designing AI systems that meet them systematically.
+The path to AI agents in regulated industries isn’t about finding loopholes.
+It’s about understanding the requirements deeply and designing AI systems that meet them systematically.
 Organizations that get this right gain competitive advantages that compliant-but-AI-free competitors cannot match.

 Deploy AI Agents Without Compliance Risk

-MetaCTO helps regulated organizations implement AI agents with compliance built in from day one.
-From architecture design to audit trail implementation, we ensure your AI initiatives meet the highest regulatory standards while delivering real business value.
+metacto helps regulated organizations implement AI agents with HIPAA, SR 11-7, EU AI Act, and NIST AI RMF compliance built in from day one.
+From AEMI Assessment to Enterprise Context Engineering and Continuous AI Operations, we ensure your AI initiatives meet the highest regulatory standards while delivering real business value.

 Can healthcare organizations use AI agents while maintaining HIPAA compliance?